Research Director CNRS

 ALUMNI NOW IN ACADEMIA

-Our main objective is to produce and test predictive theory of the ecology and evolution of disease, both at the population level and the individual level.
+Our main objective is to produce and test predictive theory of the ecology and evolution of disease.
 Our work focuses on micro-parasites and cancer cells that can attain enormous population sizes within their hosts and therefore are subject to within host evolution and at larger biological scales, host-parasite co-evolution, and have made significant inroads to fundamental research questions and applications to medicine.
 As summarized below, we have shown notably how space and environment arbitrate disease ecology and evolution at different biological levels, and also explain evolutionary transitions from conflict to cooperation and from parasitism to mutualism, these latter themes producing a more general conceptual framework for how environment interacts with social evolution.

 Our group has been at the forefront of applying the idea of evolutionary-rational therapy (therapeutic approaches that prevent, limit or circumvent the evolution of resistance) to bacterial diseases (Hochberg 2018).
 These studies commenced with fundamental research on bacteria-phage ecology and evolution in laboratory microcosms (Buckling et al. 2006; Brockhurst et al. 2006; Poullain et al. 2008; Kaltz et al. 2012) and based on some of these findings and insights from our theoretical models conducted over the past three decades, we have made several important discoveries that could advance our understanding of “phage therapies” and support their use as stand-alone therapeutics or in combination with antibiotics.